Copyright and Distribution of Course Materials

 - Library Electronic Course Reserves

-- "Electronic Reserves" for Blackboard linking.
+- "Electronic Reserves" for Canvas linking.
 In order to better manage electronic course content, the library has established an electronic course reserves program.
 The library will provide secure links to course materials in conformity with electronic reserves standards.

 - Submissions for course reserve may be emailed to firstname.lastname@example.org.
 Course information and complete citations are required.
 Requests are filled in the order that they are received.